I am not a Princeton undergraduate student. Can I still apply to the Program in Technology and Society, Information Technology Track?

 What else is required to receive this certificate?

-Along with the course work, a semester of Independent work and participation in the annual symposium are also required to receive the T&S, Information Technology Track certificate upon graduation.
+Along with the course work, a semester of independent work research along with the requirement of providing a two- to three-page paper about your independent work is also required to receive the T&S, Information Technology Track certificate upon graduation.

 Do you need to be in a specific major to apply for the T&S, Information Technology Track certificate?